vonalan/cpp_primer_review/README.md

 # cpp_primer_review
-review for the cpp primer, fifth edition.
+This is a review for the cpp primer, fifth edition, for convenience of online purpose.